virginiafarias/spring-api-challenge/README.md

 # spring-api-challenge

 This is an Spring Boot Rest API.
-It uses Posgres as database and REDIS to cache session.
+It uses PosgreSQL as database and REDIS to cache session.

 To run it, download the [docker-compose](https://github.com/virginiafarias/spring-api-challenge/blob/master/challenge/docker-compose.yml) file and execute `docker-compose up`.
 After that, app will be running on `http://localhost:8080`